SEKOIA-IO/documentation/_shared_content/automate/library/intra_id.md

 ### Reset User Password

 Reset a user's password.
 You will need UserAuthenticationMethod.ReadWrite.All deleguated permission.
-And to disable the MFA authentication in your azure AD
+And to disable the MFA authentication in your Microsoft Entra ID (Azure AD)

 **Arguments**